 Cars must weigh a minimum of 750 pounds with Driver.
 Top 2 finishers from each heat race and semi must weigh prior to returning to the pits.
 Top 5 must weigh after the feature.
 Should any of these cars return to the pits prior to weighing, they will be disqualified.
 Any material used for adding weight to the car must be firmly attached.

-Right rear tire must be a Hoosier, any compound will be allowed.
+Hoosier tires only, any compound will be allowed.

 All cars must have a metal firewall between the driver and the engine compartment.
 Minimum 24 gauge or .0625 thickness aluminum.

 Chain guards will be installed on all cars using a minimum of .090 aluminum material or equivalent.

 On and off switches must be on the dash.

 Roll cages shall be at least 1 1/8 inch .065 wall thickness or 1 ¼ inch .065 wall thickness.

 Roll cages must have sufficient fore and aft bracing.